-The Initial Claims Reviewer with respect to deciding Claims for Plan Benefits is CIGNA.
-The Initial Claims Reviewer with respect to deciding a Claim for Eligibility Determination is the North America Health and Welfare Plans Leader.
+The Initial Claims Reviewer with respect to deciding Claims for Plan Benefits is the applicable HMO or insurer for the Plan.
+The Initial Claims Reviewers with respect to deciding a Claim for an Eligibility Determination are the Human Resources Operations Compensation and Benefits Manager and the North America Health and Insurance Subject Matter Expert.

-Less-than-Full-Time Employee
+Less-Than-Full-Time